LIT-LVM: Structured Regularization for Interaction Terms in Linear Predictors using Latent Variable Models: Conclusion

+This work made use of the High Performance Computing Resource in the Core Facility for Advanced Research Computing at Case Western Reserve University.

 Research reported in this publication was supported by the National Library of Medicine of the National Institutes of Health under Award Number R01LM013311 as part of the NSF/NLM Generalizable Data Science Methods for Biomedical Research Program.
 The content is solely the responsibility of the authors and does not necessarily represent the official views of the National Institutes of Health.
+This material is also based upon work supported by the National Science Foundation grant IIS-2318751.

 The data reported here have been supplied by the Hennepin Healthcare Research Institute (HHRI) as the contractor for the Scientific Registry of Transplant Recipients (SRTR).
 The interpretation and reporting of these data are the responsibility of the author(s) and in no way should be seen as an official policy of or interpretation by the SRTR or the U.S.~Government.